turingcompl33t/turingcompl33t.github.io/_posts/2021-1-18-RWLock-Benchmark.md

 All of the code used to benchmark the performance of these two reader-writer lock implementations is available [on Github](https://github.com/turingcompl33t/cpp-playground/tree/master/locks/rw-bench).

 To evaluate the performance of these lock implementations, we focus on two important runtime properties: throughput and latency.
 In this context, _throughput_ refers to the number of lock requests we can process in a given amount of time.
 In contrast, _latency_ measures the time interval between when a thread requests the lock (in either shared or exclusive mode) and when the request is granted.
-Both of these performance characteristics are important to the overall performance of a program, but the degree to which this is true depends heavily on the specifics of the application.
+Both of these performance characteristics are important to the overall performance of a program, but the degree to which this is true depends heavily on the specific requirements of the application.

 ### Benchmark: Results